 At the UK’s first ever zero waste restaurant, all materials are digestible by us or ‘Bertha’ – its ravenous £22,000 communal compost machine.

-We travelled to Silo, Brighton to sit at the Retford-born international chef’s table – and chewed the fat on his pre-industrial “futuristic medieval” food system, caveman cooking, a pirate ship kitchen atmosphere and the omnivore question.
+We travelled to Brighton to sit at the Retford-born international chef’s table – and chew the fat on his pre-industrial “futuristic medieval” food system, caveman cooking, a pirate ship kitchen atmosphere and the omnivore question.
 This is what he had to say.

 We ruffle a lot of feathers.
 Silo is radically different from every other sustainable business, which often latch onto one aspect of sustainability to get kudos – whether it’s a seasonal menu, locally sourced, or organic.
 But with us it’s a holistic idea, like a moral compass.
 We question every material that’s wasted.
 I look at objects and see value in them when others see waste.

 I could be holier than thou and move to the countryside.
 I could have a cow, some chickens, harvest rain water and serve ten people a night and tell myself that this is the utopian food system.
 It would be zero waste, easy, self-righteous and picturesque!
 But it’s ignoring the problem of 9 billion people moving to the city and not having enough food.
 So I see the importance of being in an urban environment.

 I want to do extreme, crazy shit, like serve jellyfish.
 But it’s about finding the sweet spot in commerciality.
 What can we do with our big ideas to most effectively create change?
 Making that accessible and economically stable is a key part.
 Is it going to survive in a commercial market that’s full of the successes of Nando’s and McDonalds?